 PEAK is an assessment and curriculum guide designed to promote the cognitive and language development of individuals with autism.
 PEAK uses four learning modules (Direct, Generalization, Equivalence and Transformation) to promote the individual’s entire repertoire.
 PEAK goes beyond assessing and teaching individuals to talk and understand what others around them mean.
 Repertoires such as imagining, planning, predicting, dreaming, loving, caring about what is happening to other people or around them are not beyond a science of behavior analysis, but beyond the current level of ABA therapies in the industry.
 The Direct learning module involves teaching basic skills.
 The Generalization learning module consists of teaching individuals to use their skills in new and varied settings in ways that are creative.
 The Equivalence learning module consists of teaching new behaviors without these to be directly trained or reinforced.
-Individuals in this module learn to make inferences, interpretations based on previously learned information.
-Lastly, the Transformation learning module consists of teaching complex thinking processes such as reasoning and problem solving.
+Individuals in this module learn to make inferences, interpretations based on the previously learned information.
+Lastly, the Transformation learning module consists of teaching complex thinking processes such as reasoning and problem-solving.
 Individuals learn to identify and relate events based on their context and relational characteristics.
 They learn to interpret events in terms of the perspective of others, identify what is important to them, and prerequisite skills to cope with socio-emotional challenges.

-We implement PEAK during:
+IEBI implements PEAK during:

 AIM: A behavior Analytic Curriculum for Social-Emotional Development in Children (Dixon & Paliliunas, 2018)